fbielejec/fbielejec.github.io/_posts/2018-09-20-parity-import.md

 ```

 Geth will prompt (twice) for a passphrase to encypt the keystore file.
-Choose or better yet generate one and store it offline in a password manager..
+Choose, or better yet generate, and store it offline with a password manager.

-This will create a keystore file in `~/.ethereum/testnet/keystore/`
+Geth will create a keystore file in `~/.ethereum/testnet/keystore/`

 # <a name="parity-import"> Import the keystore file into parity </a>